There are many advantages to using micro celery in the kitchen.

 How We Use Celery Microgreens

 Celery microgreens are great to add to stuffing.
-Whether it's for turkey or pork, we add chopped celery microgreens to the stuffing or dressing, whichever you call it.
+Whether for turkey or pork, we add chopped celery microgreens to the stuffing or dressing, whichever you call it.

 In Soups and Meatballs